Getting Serious About Poverty, Inequality, and Economic Growth

 Chapter 9 – Early childhood

 Some of the most severe problems that poor children must deal with are the stressors they endure in early childhood – stressors that leave scars that last their whole lifetime.
-We have learned a lot in the last few decades about how crucial the first years of life are, and the impacts of growing up poor on young minds.
+We have learned a lot in the last few decades about how crucial the first years of life are, and about the impacts of growing up poor on young minds.
 This chapter covers those impacts, focusing on how they work to “lock in” poverty for those who are born into it.

 Chapter 10 – Education